Snowflake-Labs/terraform-provider-snowflake/docs/resources/schema.md

 ### Required

 - `database` (String) The database in which to create the schema.
 - `name` (String) Specifies the identifier for the schema; must be unique for the database in which the schema is created.
+When the name is `PUBLIC`, during creation the provider checks if this schema has already been created and, in such case, `ALTER` is used to match the desired state.

 ### Optional